cryogen-project/cryogen-docs/resources/templates/md/docs/klipse.md

 <tr>
 <td>`settings`</td>
 <td>Contains a clojure map that's passed to `window.klipse_settings`.
 All the settings are documented [here](https://github.com/viebel/klipse#configuration).
 (In cryogen you can use `:lisp-cased-keywords` instead of `"snake_cased"`/`"camelCased"` strings.)
 </td>
 </tr>
 <tr>
 <td>`js-src`</td>
 <td>A map with the keys `:min` and `:non-min`.
 These are uris that point to the
-minified and non-minified version of the klipse plugin.
+minified and non-minified version of the Klipse plugin.
-They default to the plugin hosted by klipse, but to host it yourself, just set the appropriate uris.
+They default to the plugin hosted by Klipse, but to host it yourself, just set the appropriate uris.
 </td>
 </tr>